India ITME Society Honours Industry Excellence at India ITME Technical Awards 2025 - www.lokmattimes.com

 India ITME Society Honours Industry Excellence at India ITME Technical Awards 2025

-iMEQ Mumbai (Maharashtra) [India], December 29: India International Textile Machinery Exhibitions Society (India ITME Society) marked a significant milestone ...
+VMPL Mumbai (Maharashtra) [India], January 1: India International Textile Machinery Exhibitions Society (India ITME Society) marked a significant milestone ...

 Led by Mr. Ketan Sanghvi, Chairman & Member of the Steering Committee of India ITME Society, the event brought together senior industry leaders, policymakers, academicians' technologists and Ms. Roop Rashi Mahapatra, IA & AS, Chief Executive Officer, Khadi & Village Industries Commission, Government of India, underscoring the growing national focus on innovation, skills and advanced manufacturing in textiles.